When Children Carry Their Parents' Pain

 Parentification and Emotional Role Reversal

 Family Constellations often views this pattern through the lens of parentification.
-Parentification occurs when children take on emotional or practical responsibilities that belong to the parent.
+Parentification occurs when children take on emotional or practical responsibilities that properly belong to the parent.
 The child begins giving what they were meant to receive.

 They may become: